-For Customers of Netigate Deutschland GmbH and for the SWISS branch these separate Terms of Service apply (DACH, Deutsch).
+For Customers of Netigate Deutschland GmbH separate Terms of Service apply (DACH, Deutsch).

 Through the usage of Netigate both we and our customers contact a large amount of respondents.
 It is very important that our survey tool users show respect towards the respondents and their integrity.
 To maintain the highest level of quality in Netigate and security for our customers, we have strict rules and policies that our users must follow.
 Please contact Netigate to receive your copy of the Netigate General terms and conditions.

 Stockholm – Head office